probnum2026/probnum2026.github.io/registration.md

 - **Participation with conference dinner: &#8364;250.** Participation with conference dinner covers attendance to scientific program, get-together event (9th September) and the conference dinner (10th September).
 The price includes fee of the social program &#8364;131.47 + VAT 25.5% (&#8364;33.53) and conference fee VAT 0%.

-- **If you studying for a bacherlo's or master's degree at LUT** and would like to take part in the conference, please contact [toni.karvonen@lut.fi](mailto:toni.karvonen@lut.fi) for a reduced registration fee.
+- **If you are pursuing a bachelor's or master's degree at LUT** and would like to take part in the conference, please contact [toni.karvonen@lut.fi](mailto:toni.karvonen@lut.fi) for a reduced registration fee.

 Registration can be paid by a credit card (Visa, Master Card).
 Invoicing the fee is not possible.